Working as an Urban & Land Use Planner, NOC 2153

 The majority of planners in BC work in the Lower Mainland and on Vancouver Island.

-There are few employment opportunities for urban and land-use planners in British Columbia.
-Many urban and land use planners are employed by municipal or provincial governments and funding restraints in government are reflected in the lower employment growth rate of this occupation.
+There are limited employment opportunities for urban and land-use planners in British Columbia.
+Many urban and land use planners are employed by municipal or provincial governments.

 Planners may specialize in urban, regional, environmental, or construction planning, and may specialize further within these areas.